Systemic delivery of oncolytic herpes simplex viruses retargeted to cancer-specific receptors. Virus optimization and business planning.

 The objectives of this Proposal are twofold:

-- To improve the systemic delivery of ReHVs by identifying the obstacles that constrain such administration, and to develop novel strategies to overcome them, including high-risk high-gain modifications that make ReHVs better suited for systemic delivery.
+- To improve the systemic delivery of ReHVs by identifying the obstacles that constrain such administration and developing novel strategies to overcome them.
+This includes high-risk, high-gain modifications that make ReHVs better suited for systemic delivery.

 By combining the development and commercialization initiatives with technological advancements, this POC is expected to achieve the broader objective of progressing ReHVs into clinical experimentation and ultimately bringing them to patients.